 When Nandini Ignatius, MD, entered oncology practice 4 years ago, she knew she had joined a dynamic profession that is constantly discovering new treatments and improving outcomes for patients with different forms of cancer.

 Patients at RCCA Old Bridge can receive complete cancer treatment without having to be referred to a hospital.
-The new office hosts a laboratory and x-ray, mammography and other imaging equipment, so that bloodwork and imaging can be done on site.
+The new office hosts a laboratory so that bloodwork can be done on site.
 Patients who need infusion therapy (immune therapy or chemotherapy) can be referred to RCCA centers in nearby Freehold or Holmdel.

 That level of compassion underscores the RCCA approach to cancer care.
 RCCA Old Bridge also staffs a social worker and nurse navigator who assist patients with whatever needs may arise, be it care coordination, transportation to an appointment, or help dealing with the anxiety cancer and its treatment can cause.

-“We want our patients to have positive outcomes and patient experiences,” Morgan says.
+“We want our patients to have positive outcomes and patient experiences,” Morgan adds.
 “They don’t need anything being tougher than it has to be.”

 What’s more, RCCA as a rule does not keep patients waiting weeks at a time for an appointment.
-With other RCCA locations in Holmdel and Freehold, patients can be scheduled for the next available appointment at any of these locations.
+With other RCCA locations in Holmdel, Freehold and Toms River, patients can be scheduled for the next available appointment at any of these locations.

-“There is no 2 to 3 week wait time at RCCA,” Morgan said.
-“All patients are seen within 48 hours.”
+“There is no 2- to 3-week wait time at RCCA for newly diagnosed oncology patients,” Morgan said.
+“These patients are seen within 48 hours.”